11th June, 2016

-I can’t stress enough how important it is to organize your accounts from the onset by setting up and using simple accounting software that suits your needs.
+I can’t stress enough how important it is to organise your accounts from the onset by setting up and using simple accounting software that suits your needs.

-Here are 6 simple tips to make record keeping easier and less stressful during EOFY:
+Here are six simple tips to make record keeping easier and less stressful during EOFY:

 It is very important to be on top of this.
 Regular reviews will let you know how your business is going and allow you to control your cash flow.